Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/about_the_end_of_transfer_type_exit/using_end_of_transfer_comm_area.md

 ---
 title: "Using  the communication area "
 linkTitle: "Using the communication area"
 weight: 360
----<span id="Communication_area_structure__End_of_transfer_exit"></span>This topic describes basic rules for the communication area for an end-of-transfer type exit.
+--- <span id="Communication_area_structure__End_of_transfer_exit"></span>This topic describes basic rules for the communication area for an end- of- transfer type exit.

 The interface provides the values used by the communication structure